Posted on

 One study found that consumers choose celebrity-endorsed products more often, theorising that "it can be interpreted through the lens of cultural evolution theory, which proffers that natural selection favoured individuals who could identify and preferentially learn from the most prestigious and successful individuals."

 It's a discussion that has been going on for close to a century.
-One of the most popular theories is Grant McCracken's idea, over 30 years old, with the "meaning transfer model."
+One of the most popular theories is Grant McCracken's idea, which is over 30 years old, with the "meaning transfer model."
 This theory states that when a well-known and admired celebrity endorses a product, it can boost the product's perceived quality and appeal, making people more likely to purchase it.
-This effect is amplified when the celebrity’s values and image align with the product, as consumers often aspire to emulate their favourite stars.
+This effect is amplified when the celebrity’s values and image align with the product.

 Authenticity is key to a successful collaboration.
-It's crucial that the partnership feels genuine and that the celebrity’s branding aligns with the business.
+The partnership must feel genuine, and the influential figure's branding must align with the business.

 Brands must tread carefully.
-During a collaboration, they inherit the celebrity's positive image along with any negative associations.
+During a collaboration, they inherit the celebrity's positive image and negative associations.
 For example, viewers may perceive a celebrity as charming and glamorous, but if they are also perceived as sleazy or immoral, these traits will also be transferred.
+To ensure collaborations align with your values and image, branding companies can help craft strategies that protect brand reputation while maximizing the positive impact of influencer partnerships.

 In addition, overexposure is a concern.
 When a celebrity endorses too many brands, they risk appearing insincere or simply becoming boring to the audience.